laxminarayanRaval/DjangoPractixe/README.md

 ___
 #### 10. Explore the free admin funcionality
-   - here adding Question
+   - here you can perform operations adding Question
    - editing and deleting existing Questions can be done, easyly

 ___
 #### 11. Making New Views
    - Create new Views and pass question id to it; (detail, results, vote) new views
-   - open 'views.py' in your app directory, and make three functions/ views
+   - open 'views.py' in your app directory, and make three functions/ views \
       `syntax:- def view_name(request, *args): return HttpsResponse("sample text")`

 ___